Anorexia Nervosa

 Re-feeding

-The most imperative treatment for Anorexia is re-feeding.
-This can be done in various ways depending on the individual’s age, the support they have in place and their capacity to implement nutrition recommendations.
+The most crucial aspect of treating Anorexia is re-feeding.
+This can be done in different ways depending on the individual’s age, the support available to them, and their ability to implement nutritional recommendations.

-Our dietitians can work with families of adolescents suffering from Anorexia Nervosa by offering Family Based Treatment.
+Our dietitians can work with families of adolescents with anorexia nervosa by offering Family-Based Treatment (FBT).

-We also offer individual nutrition counseling sessions for eating disorder recovery, where the dietitians at Sööma take on a collaborative and exploratory approach to guide you in re-feeding your body.
+We also offer individual nutrition sessions for eating disorder recovery, where Sööma’s dietitians take a collaborative and exploratory approach to guide you in re-nourishing your body.

 Understanding your eating disorder